jenkinsci/vectorcast-execution-plugin/README.md

 ### Version 0.65 (20 Jan 2021)
 - Single jobs not displaying full report and rebuild report correctly in summary (VC2020)
 - Capturing stdout for skipped analysis causing console output to be delayed
-- Pipeline job fails unless user specific .vcm for manage project
+- Pipeline job fails unless user specific .vcm for VectorCAST Project
 - Problem with CBT analysis when not using single checkout directory
 - Using lowercase %workspace% causes single checkout directory error
 - Updated managewait.py to overcome race condition causing script to hang on readline()